jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2.md

 <!-- This. -->

 Perception, on the other hand, takes what exists for it to be a universal.
-- Universality is the general principle of perception
+- **Universality is the general principle of perception**
  - The mini-perceptions immediately distinguished within it are also universal.
 <!-- moments -->

 "I" is a universal.
 The object is a universal.
-- This principle comes into being for those who are tracing the course of experience.
+- **This principle comes into being for those who are tracing the course of experience.**

+The understanding of perception (sense-certainty) depends on a series of acts of understanding.
-Our process of understanding what perception is, therefore, no longer depends on a series of acts of understanding, as is the case with the understanding of perception (sense-certainty).
+- But the process of understanding what perception is, therefore, no longer depends on a series of acts of understanding
 - Instead, this understanding is a logically necessitated process.

 With emergence of that principle, both the mini-perceptions and the understanding of them, both arise.